 Fort Bragg Garrison Commander

-Sounia's awards and decorations include the Bronze Star with two Oak Leaf Clusters, the Meritorious Service Medal with four Oak Leaf Clusters, the Combat Action Badge, the Master Parachutist Badge, and the Ranger Tab among others.
+Pence's awards and decorations include the Bronze Star Medal with one Oak Leaf Cluster, Meritorious Service Medal with five Oak Leaf Clusters, Army Commendation Medal with two Oak Leaf Clusters, the Army Achievement Medal with seven Oak Leaf Clusters, Iraq Service Medal, and the Afghanistan Service Medal.
+Pence earned the Combat Action Badge, Senior Parachutist Badge, and the Ranger Tab.